Dumbest Green Party Campaign Ever - Guido Fawkes

-A new report finds rail passengers “face unacceptable continued disruption and uncomfortable journeys.” 🚆
+A new report finds rail passengers "face unacceptable continued disruption and uncomfortable journeys." 🚆— The Green Party (@TheGreenParty) January 28, 2020

 Privatisation has not worked, its time to bring the rails back into public hands! pic.twitter.com/wTZnFYIXlk